dniel/traefik-forward-auth0/README.md

 ## Configuration
-Put the application config somewhere where SpringBoot can find it.
+Put the application.yaml config somewhere where SpringBoot can find it.
 For example in a /config application directory.

 ### Example config